Projects

 Facility Retrofit

-Use this path when repairs must fit rack access, cooling clearance, parts timing, and service windows.
+• Situation: repair activity had to fit rack access, cooling clearance, parts timing, and service windows.

-Send facility repair details
+Open facility repair closeout

 Prefab home exterior in site context used to review package fit, access, finish choices, and delivery assumptions